The Standardized Field Sobriety Test (SFST) battery is composed of three tests:

 A subject who exhibits 2 or more clues, as determined by the officer, will fail the test.
-Sometimes the officer may arrest the individual based on the "totality of the circumstances" even if the individual performs the SFSTs as instructed.

 Person is instructed to stand with feet together, head tipped back, eyes closed, arms at side.
 Position is demonstrated.
 Observe anterior-posterior sway, 30 sec. trial.
 This is not one of the “Standardized” Field Sobriety Tests.
 Typically estimating 30 seconds within 5 seconds either way is considered good, anything outside of a 5 second margin of error will be counted as a sign of intoxication.
 The officer will also look for swaying during this time.

 Under Texas law an individual is legally intoxicated if his/her alcohol concentration is .08 or greater.
 A person’s alcohol concentration can be determined by testing the blood, urine or breath.
 “Alcohol concentration” means the number of grams of alcohol per: